Comparison

 How to choose

-Choose LazeeFish if: You already understand envelope budgeting (or are willing to learn from a blog post), value speed and simplicity, want zero ongoing cost, and don't strictly need a native mobile app.
+Choose LazeeFish if: You already understand envelope budgeting (or are willing to learn from a blog post), value speed and simplicity, want to spend $5/month instead of $15, and don't strictly need a native mobile app.

 Choose YNAB if: You want a structured education system, you live in their mobile apps, you want a polished community to ask questions in, and the $14.99/month is comfortable for you.